tahmid-chowdhury/SOFE4630U-MS2/README.md

       ![mysql_a7.jpg](figures/mysql_a7.jpg)

-   9. Set the configuration, as shown in the figure in three steps:
+   9. Set the configuration, as shown in the figure, in three steps:
        * Leave the default values in the first step.
        * In the second step, select **entities** to select a table.
-       * In the last step, set the table name, **SmartMeter** as the **Entity** and **Create** as the operation.
+       * In the last step, set the table name, **SmartMeter**, as the **Entity**, and **Create** as the operation.
 The creation operation will insert new records into the table according to its primary key (**ID**).

       ![mysql_a8.jpg](figures/mysql_a8.jpg)

-   10. The format of the topic messages is not compitable with the format accepted by the MySQL connector.
-To make them compitable, drag and drop a **Data Mapping** box from the **TASKS** deopdown menu.
-Connect the different boxes as shown in the following fihure.
+   10. The format of the topic messages is incompatible with the format accepted by the MySQL connector.
+Drag and drop a **Data Mapping** box from the **TASKS** dropdown menu to make them compatible.
+Connect the different boxes as shown in the following figure.
        ![mysql_a10.jpg](figures/mysql_a10.jpg)

    11. Select the **Data Mapping** box and click **OPEN DATA MAPPING EDITOR**.
 Drag and drop the **CloudPubSubMessage.data** as input and **connectorInputPayload \(mysql-connector\)** as output.
 Thus, only the **data** field will pass from the Pub/Sub into the MySQL connector.